VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 In this initial exploration of the CQRS pattern, the team decided to use SQL views in the database as the underlying source of the data queried by the MVC controllers on the read-side.
+To minimize the work that the queries on the read side must perform, these SQL views provide a denormalized version of the data.
 These views currently exist in the same database as the normalized tables that the write model uses.

 > **JanaPersona:** The team will split the database into two and explore
 > options for pushing changes from the normalized write-side to the